 BUDGET TIP: NO JR PASS PLEASE!

-JR Pass is the best way to move around Japan and having one will make your transfers from one prefecture to another smoothly and faster on the Shinkansen.
-However, the convenience that JR Pass brings also requires a hefty amount of money.
-A 7-day pass is already JPY38,880 (USD350) and the 14-day pass at JPY62,950 (USD570).
+Japan Rail Pass (JR Pass) is the best way to move around Japan and having one will make your transfers from one prefecture to another smoothly and faster on the Shinkansen.
+However, the convenience that JR Pass also requires a hefty amount of money.
+Japan Rail Pass comes in two versions: Green Car (first class) and Ordinary Car.
+For Green Car Pass, passes are available at JPY38,880 (7 days), JPY62,950 (14 days), and JPY81,870 (21 days).
+Meanwhile, the Ordinary Car Pass starts from JPY29,110 (7 days), JPY46,390 (14 days), to JPY59,350 (21 days).
+To differentiate the two, Green or Ordinary passes, check this post.

 I don’t have a lot of money to spare so I did my research.
 But if you have limited time and wanted to visit tons of attractions, I recommend getting one.
 Book in advance before your visit because the pass is not that widely available in Japan.
 There are several affiliated agencies in the Philippines selling JR Pass but for seamless purchase, get your Japan Rail pass from Klook.
 Click here to check the variants and prices.